gobo-eiffel/gobo/tool/gecop/validation/semantics/mevs/Readme.md

 ## Notes

 * It would be less confusing to have case 3 before case 2.
-If the user provides self-initializing code for an attribute, it's because he expects it to be executed in case 1 does not hold.
+If the user provides self-initializing code for an attribute, it's because he expects it to be executed if case 1 does not hold.
 Furthermore, it would allow to have the same behavior if the code is compiled in void-safe mode or not.